-Women with suspicion or evidence of cancer/glandular abnormalities must be referred to a senior gynaecological colposcopist and offered Cancer Society and/or appropriate cultural support; for example the DHB Maori Health Team, Pasifika Health Team.
+Women with suspicion or evidence of cancer/glandular abnormalities must be referred to a senior gynaecological colposcopist and offered Cancer Society and/or appropriate cultural support; for example, Te Whatu Ora Māori Health Team, Pasifika Health Team.
 Women with other gynaecological or medical conditions require appropriate referral.